avidbots/flatland/docs/core_functions/model_plugins.rst

   We then write the implementation for the ConstVelocity class, the PLUGINLIB_EXPORT_CLASS macro is used to register the class within the plugin system.
-YamlReader class is used to help extracting data from YAML Node.
+YamlReader class is used to help extracting data from the YAML Node.

   .. code-block:: Cpp